Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 The main thing among others is cardiac arrest as a result of further malnutrition and a decrease in myocardial contractility.

-Another clinically common option is myocardial infarction.
-As a result of the small volume of nutrient supply through the coronary arteries to the heart itself.
+Another clinically common variant is myocardial infarction.
+As a result of the small volume of nutrients supplied through the coronary arteries to the heart.
 Leads to death or disability.
-Exacerbates pathological abnormalities even more.
+Further aggravates pathological deviations.

 Stroke.
-Acute weakening of the nutrition of the brain.
-It is considered the probable end of cerebral ischemia.
-As soon as there are disturbances from the work of the nervous system, such as dizziness, nausea, fainting, you need to run as fast as you can to the doctor to correct the condition and prevent a potentially fatal phenomenon.
+Acute weakening of brain nutrition.
+It is considered the probable end of ischemia of cerebral structures.
+As soon as disturbances in the functioning of the nervous system appear, such as dizziness, nausea, fainting, you need to run as fast as you can to the doctor to correct the condition and prevent a potentially fatal phenomenon.

 Vascular dementia.
-It is possible with a prolonged course of the violation.
+Possible if the disorder lasts for a long time.
 Pulmonary edema, cardiac asthma.
 Also emergency conditions.
-They carry a great danger to life.
-Are fraught with asphyxia.
+They pose a great danger to life.
+Risk of asphyxia.

 Most often, this process ends in death or death.
-But he himself is not the culprit of the dire consequences.
+But he himself is not the culprit of the terrible consequences.
 This is just a result, a syndrome.
-You need to look for the underlying cause, the primary disease.
+We need to look for the underlying cause, the primary disease.

-The drop in the ejection fraction is the result of insufficient myocardial contractility.
+A drop in ejection fraction is the result of insufficient myocardial contractility.
 Leads to generalized dysfunction of all organs.
 Ultimately - to the death of the patient.

 Such a sad scenario can be prevented.
-But you should contact a cardiologist in time to prescribe a course of therapy.
+But you should consult a cardiologist in time to prescribe a course of therapy.

-To assess the work of a continuously working human "motor", many quantitative indicators are taken into account.
-Among them are the ejection of the heart (BC) and the ejection fraction of the heart (FVF).
+To assess the performance of a continuously running human “engine,” many quantitative indicators are taken into account.
+Among them are cardiac output (CO) and cardiac ejection fraction (CEF).

-The norm of these values and comparison with them of the values measured in a particular patient, allow the doctor to get an objective idea of the functional reserves of the "pumping" function of the myocardium and the existing pathologies in his cardiovascular system.
+The norm of these values and comparison with them of the values measured in a particular patient allow the doctor to obtain an objective idea of the functional reserves of the “pumping” function of the myocardium and the existing pathologies in his cardiovascular system.

-The information, photos and videos in this article will help the layman understand the essence of these parameters, how they are measured, what affects the VV and FVS indicators, and whether modern medicine can affect the body to normalize these values.
+The information, photos and videos in this article will help the average person understand the essence of these parameters, how they are measured, what affects the indicators of VS and FVS, and whether modern medicine can influence the body to normalize these values.

-Cardiac output is the total volume of blood flowing from the heart into the great vessels over a certain period of time or the volumetric blood flow velocity.
-Usually, the time unit is equal to 1 minute, therefore, among physicians, the term "minute volume of blood circulation" or its abbreviation "IOC" is often used.
+Cardiac output is the total volume of blood flowing from the heart into the great vessels over a certain period of time or the volumetric velocity of blood flow.
+Typically, the time unit is equal to 1 minute, so among doctors the term “Minute Volume of Blood Circulation” or its abbreviation “MOC” is more often used.

 Cardiac output depends on: